 Students in the Liberal Arts/English specialization take between 60-62 credit hours (this excludes preparatory coursework like MTT or ENF/ESL) to obtain their Associate’s Degree.
 The focus is predominantly in the liberal arts, with a balanced courseload that builds on concepts from English composition, the humanities, natural sciences, mathematics, social sciences, and foreign languages, in addition to specialty English courses at the 200-level.

 Students with the English specialty AA choose between three parallel 9-hour tracks, with 3 hours of literature (across all) and then 6 hours in the track below:

-1. Literature: Students can opt to take American or English literature, Survey of Afro-American Literature, Mythology, the Literature of Science Fiction, Shakespeare, and many other literary options.
+1. Literature: Students can opt to take American or English literature, African American Literature, Mythology, the Literature of Science Fiction, Shakespeare, and many other literary options.

 2. Creative Writing: Students get opportunity to take back-to-back creative writing classes to hone their craft in a workshop environment.